AyoDennis/kafka-streaming-project/README.md

 A comprehensive exploration of Apache Kafka producers and consumers using the Confluent Kafka client library, tested with various configurations and failure scenarios.

+*Kindly note that this isn't a production-garde project, but a pet project*

 ## Project Overview

 This project implements: